taosdata/TDengine/docs/en/26-tdinternal/05-query.md

 - **Grouping Extension:** TDengine extends standard SQL’s grouping function by introducing the `partition by` clause.
 Users can segment input data based on custom dimensions and perform any type of query operation within each group, such as constants, aggregations, scalars, and expressions.
 - **Limiting Extension:** To meet the need for limiting output in grouped queries, TDengine introduces the `slimit` and `soffset` clauses to restrict the number of groups.
 When used with the `partition by` clause, the limit applies within each group rather than globally.
 - **Tag Query Support:** TDengine supports tag queries.
-Tags, as attributes of child tables, can be used as pseudo-columns in queries.
+Tags, as attributes of subtables, can be used as pseudo-columns in queries.
 For scenarios focusing only on tag columns without time-series data, TDengine introduces tag keywords to accelerate queries, avoiding time-series data scans.
 - **Window Query Support:** TDengine supports various window queries, including time windows, state windows, session windows, event windows, and count windows.
 It will also support more flexible user-defined windows in the future.
 - **Join Query Extensions:** In addition to traditional joins like inner, outer, semi, and anti-semi joins, TDengine supports time-series-specific joins, such as ASOF Join and Window Join, providing users with more convenient and flexible join capabilities.